MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

-The statements will be sent to the customer e-mail addresses you set up in the Customer Maintenance Options window, and the From address will be the e-mail address of the user who’s logged in to the MAPI-compliant mail service.
+The statements will be sent to the customer e-mail addresses you set up in the Customer Maintenance Options window, and the From address will be the e-mail address of the user who's logged in to the MAPI-compliant mail service.
 When the e-mail statement is sent, the PDF file will be removed from your hard disk.
 If, for some reason, the PDF file is not removed, it will be overwritten if you regenerate the statement.